-After the peer review is complete, the Programme Operator will draw up the ranking lists, based on the international experts' evaluation, the available budget, the strategic objectives of the Programme, as well as the overall balance of proposals to be funded.
+After the peer review has been completed, the Programme Operator prepares the preliminary ranking lists, based on the international experts' evaluation of the full proposals, evaluation of the pre-proposals during the IdeaLab Workshop, the available budget, the strategic objectives of the Programme.
 The final ranking lists are approved by the Programme Committee.
-The Programme Operator then issues individual decisions to award a grant to projects based on the final ranking lists.
+The Director of the Programme Operator then issues individual decisions to award a grant to projects based on the final ranking lists.